 Did you catch that?
 It’s a simple, clear, unqualified statement: “… The Blue House is haunted.”
 Nothing else.

-This is not the first time Connecticut’s paper of record has declared a building definitively “haunted”; I caught them at it right around 5 years ago.
+This is not the first time Connecticut’s newspaper of record has declared a building definitively “haunted”; I caught them at it right around 5 years ago.
 The Courant is also part of the same group (within the larger Tribune media conglomerate) which thought exorcisms were genuine “news” a couple years ago and told us all about how a “spiritual battle” is underway, and that “in recent years, it has intensified” … as though they’d somehow managed to verify that claim.

 If Canton’s “The Blue House” has, in fact, been confirmed haunted, it ought to be trivial for its owners (or for reporter Haar or anyone else connected with the place) to provide verification of it.
 So let’s have it!
 Upon what objective evidence can anyone know this building is “haunted”?
 I dare someone to demonstrate it.
 (Oh, and when they’ve done so, they may as well turn around and apply for the million-dollar grant that the Randi Foundation will no doubt provide them.)